 provide cancer prevention and healthy lifestyle advice

-provide referral to a range of services such as benefits advice, counselling and social services
+provide signposting information to a range of services such as benefits advice, counselling and social services

 provide a quiet room to find support or to ask questions away from the clinical areas of the hospital